LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 <details>
 <summary>Expl2.3:</summary>

-It is a question of systematically questioning, for each data science project and according to the objective and target use of the model that one wants to develop, the features that may directly or indirectly be at the origin of a risk of discriminatory bias.
+This involves systematically questioning, for each data science project and according to the objective and target use of the model that one wants to develop, the features that may directly or indirectly be at the origin of a risk of discriminatory bias.
 Complement on the use of synthetic data and _data augmentation_, _re-weighting_ approaches: when such techniques are used it is important to make them explicit, otherwise we risk losing information on how a model was developed.

 </details>